cxn03651/write_xlsx/tables.md

     )

 Standard WriteXLSX format objects can be used.
-However, they should be limited to numerical formats.
+However, they should be limited to numerical formats for the columns and simple formatting like text wrap for the headers.
 Overriding other table formatting may produce inconsistent results.

 [CELL NOTATION]: worksheet.html#cell-notation